Rural Initiative Program

-- Reasonable plans to complete their project within 18 months or less
+- Reasonable plans to complete the project within 18 months or less

 LIMITS OF GEOGRAPHY:

-- The applicant community must have a population of 10,000 or fewer and must be able to demonstrate the rural characteristics of their location
+- The applicant community must have a population of 10,000 or less and must be able to demonstrate rural characteristics of their location

 FUNDS WILL BE AVAILABLE FOR:

 - Implementation (Up to $25,000) - These funds are available to implement community based rural projects that originate in, have been planned by, and involve diverse people from the local community.
-Capital campaigns will not be supported.
-The projects will result in a tangible outcome within at least the first 18 months.
+The projects should result in a tangible outcome within at least the first 18 months.

-- Projects will be eligible for either planning or implementation funds, not both.
+Projects will be eligible for either planning or implementation funds during any one grant period.

 HOW TO APPLY:

-- SUMMARY: Provide a three sentence summary of your project at the beginning of your proposal.
+- SUMMARY: Provide a summary of your project in no more than three sentences.

-- BACKGROUND: Summarize your organizational background and the history of your involvement in your community.
+- BACKGROUND: Summarize your organizational background and the history of your involvement in the community.